Pat Lee (politician)

-Patrick Lee (born 26 September 1944) is a former Irish Fine Gael politician and medical doctor.
+Patrick Lee (26 September 1944 – 30 October 2023) was an Irish Fine Gael politician and medical doctor.

 He first stood for election as a Fine Gael candidate at the 1987 general election for the Dublin Central constituency but was not successful.
 He stood again at the 1989 general election and was elected as a Fine Gael Teachta Dála (TD).
 He lost his seat at the 1992 general election.

+Patrick Lee died on 30 October 2023, aged 79.